angelicagardner/paper-collection/papers/cloud-native-5g-experimental-platform-with-transmissions-and-monitoring.md

 - This paper proposes a framework that integrates both aspects, using containerized network functions (CNFs) orchestrated by Kubernetes.

 ### `III.
 Cloud-Native 5G Experimental Platform`
-- Overview:
-    - This section details the architecture, deployment strategies, and experimental setups of the 5G platform and its testing environment.
+- This section details the architecture, deployment strategies, and experimental setup.
 - Components:
-    - NG-RAN (New Radio Access Network): Manages the new radio (NR) interface essential for 5G wireless communication.
+    - NG-RAN (New Radio Access Network): Manages the new radio interface for 5G wireless communication.
-    - 5G Core Network (5GC): Employs a Service-Based Architecture (SBA) featuring modular Network Functions (NFs) and Service-Based Interfaces (SBIs) that utilize RESTful APIs for communication.
+    - 5G Core Network (5GC): uses service-based architecture with modular network functions and RESTful APIs.
-- Containerized Network Functions (CNFs) offer advantages over PNFs (Physical NFs) and VNFs (Virtual NFs), such as greater scalability, energy efficiency, and suitability for edge applications.
-Containers, managed by orchestrators like Kubernetes, ensure lightweight and consistent deployments.
+- Containerized Network Functions (CNFs) offer advantages over physical NFs and virtual NFs, such as greater scalability, energy efficiency, and suitability for edge applications.
+The containers are managed by orchestrators like k8s.
-- Deployment Details for 5GC NFs and Monitoring systems:
-    - Deployed within a Kubernetes cluster.
-    - Utilized Helm charts for streamlined installation.
-    - Employed Calico as the Container Network Interface (CNI) plugin to manage networking.
-    - Managed container lifecycle tasks (creation, deletion, scaling) in line with Network Function Virtualization (NFV) standards.
+- Platform is deployed within a k8s cluster, utilizing Helm charts.
+Calico Container Network Interface (CNI) plugin manages networking within the cluster.
+The LCM operations (creation, deletion, sclaing) are managed per Network Function Virtualization (NFV) standards.
-- Experimental RAN Integration:
-    - Amarisoft’s AMARI Callbox Ultimate serves as a physical 5G gNodeB (gNB) facilitating real over-the-air transmissions.
-Configured to connect with the Access and Mobility Management Function (AMF) via its IP address exposed through Kubernetes services, ensuring stable connectivity.
+- For the RAN integration, Amarisoft’s AMARI Callbox Ultimate serves as a physical 5G gNodeB (gNB) for over-the-air transmissions.
+It connects with the Access and Mobility Management Function (AMF) via k8s-exposed IP.
 - MEC-Enabled Testbed configuration and components:
-    - User Equipment (UE) Emulators: Two emulators targeting different service types, including best-effort and time-critical services like Augmented Reality (AR) and Virtual Reality (VR).
+    - Two User Equipment emulators to simulate different service types, including AR and VR.
-    - Amarisoft Callbox: Acts as the standalone 5G gNB.
+    - The Amarisoft Callbox acts as the standalone 5G gNB.
-    - Edge Node: Hosts MEC-enabled User Plane Function (UPF) and an iperf server for network performance testing.
+    - Edge Node hosts MEC-enabled User Plane Function and an iperf server for network performance testing.
-    - Core Node: Runs Open5GS CNFs, managing core network functions.
+    - Core Node runs Open5GS CNFs to manage core network functions.
-    - Monitoring Node: Provides end-to-end system monitoring capabilities.
+    - Monitoring Node provides E2E system monitoring.
-    - Networking: Simplified to Ethernet links within a Local Area Network (LAN) for testing purposes.
+    - Ethernet links are utilized within a LAN for testing.
 - Monitoring Setup:
     - Deployed using Kubeprometheus for comprehensive monitoring.
-    - Collected custom metrics by sampling the Amarisoft Callbox API.
+    - Collected custom metrics from the Amarisoft Callbox API.
-    - Monitoring CNFs are treated as Application Functions (AFs) within the 5G SBA framework, allowing for integrated monitoring and management.
+    - Monitoring CNFs are treated as application functions within the 5G service-based architecture framework, allowing for integrated monitoring.

 ### `IV.
 End-to-End Monitoring: From Core to RAN`
-- Specific CNFs were deployed for monitoring purposes, and the deployed CNFs pull metrics both from the core and the RAN domains.
-The data is gathered into a centralized database where metrics are then plotted in dashboards.
+- The CNFs deployed for monitoring purposes pull metrics from both the core and the RAN domains.
-- Kube-prometheus is used for infrastructure monitoring, to monitor the usage of infrastructure resources, such as compute, storage, and network.
+- Kube-prometheus is used for infrastructure monitoring to get the usage of infrastructure resources, such as compute, storage, and network.
-- Custom sampling function for RAN: For our monitoring purposes, the Amarisoft Callbox can be accessed through a remote API using the WebSocket protocol, which establishes a persistent connection between the client (Amarisoft sampling CNF in monitoring node) and the server (Amarisoft Callbox itself).
-This API exposes different metrics at gNB/radio level, including (per user and cell id) uplink and downlink bitrate, modulation coding scheme (MCS), channel quality indicator (CQI), or signal-to-noise-ratio (SNR).
-The custom sampling function we developed, available at the referred repository, is a containerized Python script that opens a WebSocket against the Callbox API and exposes some metrics of interest to the Prometheus scraper.
+- For custom RAN sampling, a Python script using WebSocket connects to the Amarisoft Callbox.
+This API exposes metrics at gNB/radio level including (per user and cell id) uplink/downlink bitrate, modulation coding scheme, channel quality indicator and signal-to-noise-ratio.
-- Visualizing metrics with Grafana.
+- The data is gathered into a centralized database where metrics are plotted in dashboards in Grafana.

 ### `V. Use Case Evaluation`
-- Experiment #1 conducted: Focuses on User Plane Function (UPF) re-selection in MEC-enabled 5G networks.
+- Experiment #1: User Plane Function (UPF) Re-selection
-    - The objective was to assess the monitoring framework's ability to track resource usage during dynamic UPF re-selection in a MEC-enabled 5G testbed.
+    - Objective was to assess the monitoring system's ability to track resource usage during dynamic UPF re-selection in a MEC-enabled 5G testbed.
+    - Procedure:
-    - UE1 starts a 100 Mbps UDP downlink connection to a core node iperf server.
+        - UE1: Starts a 100 Mbps UDP downlink connection to a core node iperf server.
-    - UE2 initiates a similar connection to the core node.
+        - UE2: Initiates a similar connection to the core nod
-- Experiment #2 conducted: Concentrates on RAN (gNB) metrics under UE mobility.
+- Experiment #2: RAN Metrics under User Equipment (UE) mobility.
-    - The objective was to validate the custom Amarisoft sampling function by analyzing RAN-specific metrics during UE movement.
+    - Objective was to validate the custom Amarisoft sampling function by analyzing RAN-specific metrics during UE movement.
+    - Procedure:
-    - UE1 initiates a 120 Mbps uplink iperf connection to the core node.
-The receiver gain at the gNB is sequentially reduced by 4 dB via the Amarisoft API to simulate UE1 moving away.
+        - UE1: Starts a 120 Mbps uplink iperf connection to the core node.
+        - Receiver gain at the gNB is reduced by 4 dB via the Amarisoft API to simulate UE1 moving away.

 ## Questions/Discussion Points